 COMMITMENT TO BARCELONA

 Swab chooses Barcelona for its free spirit and cosmopolitan character.
-Celebrating the fair in this city means to generate a unique platform of exchange and international dialogue, a meeting between cultures united by art and twinned under the blue sky of the Mediterranean.
+Holding the fair in this city means to generate a unique platform of exchange and international dialogue, a meeting between cultures united by art and twinned under the blue sky of the Mediterranean.

 Swab is located in a representative place of the city, in front of the Mies van der Rohe Pavilion, at the foot of the Magic Fountain, and guarded by the Venetian Towers of Plaza España: the Italian Pavilion of the Fira de Barcelona.